Xagħra (Ix-Xagħra)

 Ġgantija is located in Xagħra (Ix-Xagħra).
 The name of the island Gozo means 'joy' in Castillian.

 The temples face the equinox sunrise and are built in the typical clover-leaf shape, as the plan above.
-The construction is remarkable as during this period the wheel had not been invented yet.
-Transportation of the rocks relied on the use of ball bearings.
-The main feature of this temple shows a stacked altar inside one of the temples, as in the main picture.
+As mentioned, the construction is hugely remarkable as during this period the wheel had not been invented yet.
+Transportation of the rocks relied on the use of ball bearings, which is more complicated.

 Ħaġar Qim

-Meaning 'standing worshipping stones' and pronounced as /ħadʒar ˈʔiːm/, and is as old as Ġgantija. Ħaġar Qim is built by soft globigerina limestone found around Malta and hence this temple suffers from extensive weathering.
+Meaning 'standing worshipping stones' and pronounced as /ħadʒar ˈʔiːm/, and is as old as Ġgantija, Ħaġar Qim is built by soft globigerina limestone found around Malta and hence this temple suffers from extensive weathering.
+It is proposed that it was built during the same period with Ġgantija.

 Inner temple and its plan.
 The plan looks a bit like a cat's foot with fat paw pads with the elongated oval chambers clumping onto each other.